 Then along came the age of technology, and a whole new world was created regarding game playing and entertainment.
 The internet changed everything, and you can now play games online wherever you are in the world.
 If you live in the US, you might be using the casino apps in New Jersey, or you could be playing a multi-player game with participants located in various corners of the world.

 The advances in technology during the 20th century gave developers the tools to create highly entertaining games with astonishing graphics and smooth gameplay.
 Some of the titles have fallen by the wayside, but others are still with us and are played by millions.
-Let’s take a look at the best.
+Such as gclub.
+Now, Let’s take a look at the best.

 Top Best-Selling Longest Running Video Game Franchises of All Time